 What is Proton Mail discussing with Huawei?

-As stated above (and also in our original post), our discussions with Huawei are about continuing to make Proton Mail available to users who have Huawei devices.
+As stated above (and also in our original post(new window)), our discussions with Huawei are about continuing to make Proton Mail available to users who have Huawei devices.
 Today, Proton Mail is already available on Huawei, as our Android app is distributed on Huawei devices through the Google Play store, so in terms of supporting Huawei devices, there is no change from the current situation.